ragsns/snyk-annotations/annotations.md

 ## Adding the annotation to the workload

-We create another file `alpine.yaml` with slightly modified contents that includes an annotation `orgs.k8s.snyk.io/v1` that when set to the organization ID that we obtained in the earlier step, will **push** the workload information to the Snyk dashboard.
+We create another file `alpine.yaml` with slightly modified contents.
+It includes an annotation `orgs.k8s.snyk.io/v1` that when set to the organization ID we obtained in the earlier step, will **push** the workload information to the Snyk dashboard.

-Create the file `alpine.yaml` with the following contents making sure to substititute the right organization ID for `orgs.k8s.snyk.io/v1` in the `annotations` section below.
+Create the file `alpine.yaml` with the following contents making sure to substitute the right organization ID for `orgs.k8s.snyk.io/v1` in the `annotations` section below.

 ```
 apiVersion: apps/v1